 If you’re in a relationship, tracking helps to keep both of you accountable to the budget you agreed on.

 When you start tracking your spending, you see your wasteful spending habits.
 Maybe you get the kids a treat every time you go grocery shopping (guilty!) or grab a Starbucks every day after braving the school drop-off line.

 I definitely get it, but these small purchases add up.
 And the bad spending habits can lead to overspending and keep you from reaching your financial goals faster.

 Tracking money spent will keep you focused and motivated on your short and long-term financial goals.
 When we were paying off debt, keeping track of our spending on a whiteboard gave us the focus to stay on budget.

-Not only were we focused, but we were motivated to come in under budget so we could pay more towards our debt.
+We were not only focused but also motivated to come in under budget to pay more towards our debt.
 Seeing your spending written down keeps you motivated to reach your goals.

 Reduces your financial stress

 Not knowing where your money is going and not having enough to cover your monthly expenses is stressful.
 If you’re not tracking, you’re not staying on a budget either.